North Korea confirms 1st COVID outbreak, Kim orders lockdown

 North Korea’s announcement of the infections came after NK News, a North Korea-focused news site, cited unidentified sources who said authorities had imposed a lockdown on Pyongyang residents.
 South Korea’s government said it couldn’t confirm the report.

-It isn’t immediately clear how large the North’s outbreak is.
 The North will likely double down on lockdowns, even though the failure of China’s “zero-COVID” approach suggests that approach doesn’t work against the fast-moving omicron variant, said Leif-Eric Easley, a professor of international studies at Seoul’s Ewha Womans University.

 “For Pyongyang to publicly admit omicron cases, the public health situation must be serious,” Easley said.
 “This does not mean North Korea is suddenly going to be open to humanitarian assistance and take a more conciliatory line toward Washington and Seoul.
 But the Kim regime’s domestic audience may be less interested in nuclear or missile tests when the urgent threat involves coronavirus rather than a foreign military.”